Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Second-Generation-KS.md

 ##### Consolidated the obsolete functions

-The three deprecated functions are just wrappers to the reflection routines in Kernel Simulator.
+The three deprecated functions are just wrappers to the reflection routines in Nitrocid KS.
 The one sub is about finding settings, but since we already have `FindSetting(String, JToken)`, why don't we just go ahead and remove the `FindSetting(String, Boolean)` one, since it doesn't support splashes?

 * Affected functions:
   - FindSetting(String, Boolean)